COMMISSIONING RATE CALCULATOR

 A big question that seems rarely publicly discussed (and may seem somewhat mysterious) is the matter of compensation for creative work.
 When it comes to commissioning music, many abide by the rates as posted by the Canadian League of Composers, LINK here.

 It is important to note that the base unit rate. albeit arbitrary, is NOT intended to be an hourly rate - but should reflect the experience of the composer, the nature of the request (original work or arrangement), the overall complexity of the request, and potential limitations of the delivery timeline.
-For example, the addition of a single instrument to an existing work by a relatively inexperienced composer may only be the a 45, but an original fully orchestral piece with choir due in 2 months time by John Rutter may be the maximum 100.
+For example, the addition of a single instrument to an existing work by a relatively inexperienced composer may only be a 45, however, an original fully-orchestral piece with choir due in 2 months time by John Rutter may well be the maximum 100.
 It’s something to consider.

 If you see an area for improvement in this calculator, please email me.